What are the 7 Ps of Marketing?

 - Grow a product mindset.
 Focus on your product before you consider how to sell it.
 Invest in development, and the product quality will take care of the rest.

-Many factors go into a pricing strategy.
+Many factors go into a pricing model.
 Brands may:

 - Price a product higher than competitors to create the impression of a higher-quality offering.